ulmefors/Traffic-Sign-Classifier/README.md

     numpy 1.13.1

 ## Installation using Anaconda
-It is recommended to use a virtual environment so that python packages can be easily reverted.
+It is recommended to use a virtual environment so that python packages can be easily managed.
-Instructions for installation using Anaconda will assist in preparing your environment for this project.
+Instructions for installation using Anaconda will make it easier to prepare your environment for this project.

 1. Install [Anaconda Python 3](https://www.continuum.io/downloads)
 2. Add Anaconda directories to PATH as necessary (e.g. for Windows: Anaconda3, Anaconda3\\Scripts)
 3. Training and inference.
-Run in terminal (macOS/Ubuntu) or command prompt (Windows)

 ```
     conda create -n traffic_signs python=3.5